Corporate Governance

 The Board recognises its prime responsibility under UK corporate law is to promote the success of the Company for the benefit of its members as a whole.

-Given the nature of the Company’s business, it is vital that it provides a working environment that as far a practicable provides no risk to the health and safety of employees, contractors and the community in which we operate.
+Given the nature of the Company’s business, it is vital that it provides a working environment that as far as practicable provides no risk to the health and safety of employees, contractors and the community in which we operate.
 A summary of our Heath, Safety and Environmental Policy can be found HERE and the activities carried out in the last financial year can be found on in our Annual Report and Accounts HERE

 Principle Four

-Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Embed effective risk management, considering both opportunities and threats, throughout the organisation.

 Application

-The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end-customer.
+The Board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end-customer.

 Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).